PrefectHQ/prefect/docs/concepts/deployments.md

 ### Block identifiers

-When specifying a storage block with the `-sb` or `--storage-block` options, you may specify the block by passing its slug.
+When specifying a storage block with the `-sb` or `--storage-block` flag, you may specify the block by passing its slug.
 The storage block slug is formatted as `block-type/block-name`.

 For example, `s3/example-block` is the slug for an S3 block named `example-block`.